Péter Boross: Government positions (1990–1993)

 After the resignation of Balázs Horváth following the flawed management of the taxi drivers' anti-government blockade, Boross was appointed Minister of the Interior on 21 December 1990.
 Thus Boross became the first deputy of József Antall and the second-highest-ranking member of the right-wing conservative cabinet.
 In a later interview, Boross said that he considered Ferenc Keresztes-Fischer, the Interior Minister during the Horthy era, who acted against both the far-right and far-left movements, as his role model.
 As minister, Boross reorganized the structure of law enforcement organizations and dismissed Győző Szabó, the Chief of the National Police.
 He appointed the relatively young Sándor Pintér as Chief of the Budapest Police and a few months later as Chief of the National Police in 1991.
 His ministry has also developed the municipal law; Boross was advocate of more extensive decentralization, but the majority of his party rejected his amendment proposal.
-When protesters hissed and booed President Árpád Göncz (SZDSZ) on 23 October 1992, Boross and the government was accused of deliberately sabotage by the opposition.
+When protesters hissed and booed President Árpád Göncz (SZDSZ) on 23 October 1992, Boross and the government were accused of deliberate sabotage by the opposition.
 He rejected the claims.
 According to a 2014 report, it is possible that Antall and Boross knew about a potential provocation but they did not want to prevent it.